Corporate governance

 The Audit & Supervisory Committee meets once a month in principle, and extraordinary meetings are held as necessary.
 The Audit & Supervisory Committee exercises its supervisory function by deepening awareness of the current situation and the issues facing the company through active discussions at meetings of the Board of Directors.
 The Audit & Supervisory Committee also exchanges opinions with the accounting auditor on a regular basis, and receives explanations from the accounting auditor regarding auditing policies and plans, as well as the results of audits on quarterly and full-year financial results.
 In addition, the Audit & Supervisory Committee exchanges opinions whenever concerns arise regarding individual audits.
 The Audit & Supervisory Committee also regularly exchanges information with the Internal Audit Division and exchanges opinions on the development and establishment of internal control systems and risk assessment.
 By sharing information with the accounting auditor and the Internal Audit Division, the Audit & Supervisory Committee enhances the effectiveness of its audits and makes recommendations for corrective actions as necessary.

-The company has established companywide SVP Meeting as well as management meetings in each business unit as a body responsible for important decision-making in business execution.
-The SVP Meeting is composed of Senior Vice Presidents (SVP) responsible for business execution and deliberates and makes resolutions on important matters related to business execution across the entire company.
-The meetings in each business unit were established as bodies responsible for important decision-making in business execution in each business unit and are composed of members appointed through deliberation and resolution at the SVP meeting.
+The company has established companywide Management Meeting as well as management meetings in each business unit as a body responsible for important decision-making in business execution.
+The Management Meeting is composed of Senior Vice Presidents (SVP) responsible for business execution and deliberates and makes resolutions on important matters related to business execution across the entire company.
+The meetings in each business unit were established as bodies responsible for important decision-making in business execution in each business unit and are composed of members appointed through deliberation and resolution at the Management meeting.

 Board of Directors execution evaluation

-For directors who are members of the Audit & Supervisory Committee, remuneration is determined through consultation with the Audit & Supervisory Committee.
+After the voluntary Compensation Committee formulates a compensation proposal, the Board of Directors shall adopt a resolution on the proposal.
+For directors who are members of the Audit Committee, it is determined by consultation of the Audit Committee.

 Remuneration

-The total amount of remuneration for officers for the fiscal year ending July 31, 2022 is determined by the Board of Directors within the limit of the amount of remuneration approved at the General Meeting of Shareholders.
+The total amount of remuneration for officers for the fiscal year ended July 31, 2024 is determined by the Board of Directors within the limit of the amount of remuneration approved at the General Meeting of Shareholders.

 Total amount of